 - The right to have a written agreement if you have a fixed-term tenancy of more than three years

-If you have a written tenancy agreement, then it should be fair and compliant with the law.
+If you have a written tenancy agreement, it should be fair and compliant with the law.
 Many sample tenancy agreements are available online, such as this one from the .GOV website.
-If you don’t think you’ve received one from your landlord, then enquire immediately.
+If you don't think you've received one from your landlord, inquire immediately.
 That way, your rights are protected.

-Likewise, if you’re reading the above and you’re not sure who your landlord is, then you can make an enquiry with your letting agent or the person you rented the property from.
-Your landlord has a legal requirement to let you know who they are and they can be fined if they fail to tell you within 21 days.
-If you’re unsure and you have a tenancy agreement, then read it carefully as this is where the information’s usually displayed.
+Likewise, if you're reading the above and you're not sure who your landlord is, you can inquire with your letting agent or the person you rented the property from.
+Your landlord has a legal requirement to let you know who they are, and they can be fined if they fail to tell you within 21 days.
+If you're unsure, but you have a tenancy agreement, read it carefully as this is where the information's usually displayed.

-In addition to the above, if you live in Scotland and have started a new assured or short assured tenancy, then your landlord must provide you with what’s known as a tenant information pack.
-This can be downloaded as a PDF.
+In addition to the above, if you live in Scotland and have started a new assured or short assured tenancy, then your landlord must provide you with what's known as a tenant information pack.
+You can download this as a PDF.

 Your responsibilities as a tenant

-As such, as long as they’re asking to visit at a reasonable time of day and have provided the appropriate amount of notice, you must allow them access to carry out inspections and undertake any maintenance work.
-Unless they specifically ask, you probably won’t have to be present to allow them access.
+As long as they're asking to visit at a reasonable time of day and have provided the appropriate amount of notice, you must allow them access to carry out inspections and undertake any maintenance work.
+Unless they specifically ask, you probably won't have to be present to allow them entry.